We can’t get enough of everything Baby Yoda! Everywhere we turn there are new toys, clothes, and gifts all around this cute little guy.

 - Markers

-Use the green marker to draw on his cute little button nose.
+Using the green marker, help your kids carefully draw on the little button nose.

-You can finish up here or if you want to make it a little more detailed, use a light brown marker to draw fluff marks along the top part of the coat.
-Use a darker brown marker to draw to lines along the center of the coat.
+Grab a light brown marker and draw fluffy marks along the top part of the coat.
+Then, use a dark brown marker to draw two lines down the middle of the coat body.

 More Star Wars Ideas For Kids